Zenith Productions: 1993–2006

 Carlton took on the ITV London franchise in 1993 and was compelled to divest Zenith.
 The profitable game-show subsidiary Action Time was sold to its management, with Carlton and Paramount each retaining a 15% holding.
 (The company was later re-acquired by Carlton in 2003, after rules on ITV production had changed).
 The drama side of Zenith was more of a challenge, but eventually found a buyer in Portman Entertainment, headed by Victor Glynn.
 The company was initially merged with Portman's existing production arm, but was separated the next year.
 Charles Denton left the company with the change of ownership; Ivan Rendall, producer of Byker Grove, subsequently took over as managing director.

 Drama series produced by the company included the Leslie Grantham vehicle 99-1 (1994) and Bodyguards (1996) for ITV, The Famous Five (1995) for Children's ITV and for the BBC the very popular Hamish MacBeth (1995) and the epic but less popular Rhodes (1996).
 The company also moved into entertainment, producing first the Ant & Dec Show (1995) on Children's BBC for the two popular stars from Byker Grove, and then the hit Saturday morning ITV shows SMTV Live (1998) and CD:UK (1998), under the aegis of a specially formed subsidiary, Blaze Television.

 In 1998 Zenith merged with a city-backed investment and rights-ownership group, Television Enterprise & Asset Management (Team), and renamed itself Zenith Entertainment.
 By 2000, with the continuing success of Byker Grove, SMTV Live and CD:UK, the company was producing 300 hours of television a year, and was almost sold to United News & Media for £27 million.
 Instead, in 2003 the company was bought out by its management for somewhat less than £10 million.

 New Zenith programmes in this period included Two Thousand Acres of Sky (2001) and 55 Degrees North (2004) for the BBC, the reality game show The Enemy Within (2002) for the BBC, and children's programmes The Ghost Hunter (2000) for BBC and the animated King Arthur's Disasters (2005) for ITV.

 However, the company received a fatal double blow in 2006, when the BBC cut back on drama programming for teenagers and cancelled Byker Grove after 17 years, and ITV cancelled the CD:UK music show.
 The company tried to seek a merger partner, but eventually had to announce it would cease trading.
 The music subsidiary Blaze Television was sold to United States producer Shout!
 Factory, who continued to produce CD:USA for a time with the format of the UK show.

 2016

 In 2016, the rights to the Zenith Entertainment library were purchased by Simply Media TV.
+Additionally, it was reported in certain UK tabloids, that duo "Ant and Dec" had bought the outright IP rights for the entire run of Byker Grove, and SMTV Live - which they were both famous for.